 - Dry eyes

-Keratoconus: This is a relatively uncommon condition that occurs when the cornea becomes thinner and begins to bulge forward.
-The exact cause of keratoconus is unknown but is likely caused by a combination of genetic and environmental factors, like eye-rubbing.
-In the beginning stages vision can be corrected with standard contacts and glasses but as the disease progresses those devices will no longer be able to correct vision.
-When this occurs speciality contact lenses are used to achieve vision correction.
-At Carslon-Tillisch we work with many different types of speciality lenses for keratoconus.
-These lens types include: scleral lenses, Synergeyes hybrid lenses, rigid gas-permeable (RGP) lenses, and custom soft lenses.
-Due to it's progressive nature, in some cases, keratoconus can cause the cornea to become so thin that scarring of the cornea occurs and corneal transplant is required.
-In 2016, a procedure called cross-linking was FDA-approved in the United States.
-Cross-linking is a minimally invasive surgical procedure that uses eye drops and ultraviolet light to strengthen the cornea.
+At Carlson-Tillisch Eye Clinic, we work with many different types of specialty lenses including scleral lenses, hybrid lenses, rigid gas-permeable (RGP) lenses, and custom soft lenses.
+Corneal cross-linking is a procedure uses riboflavin (vitamin B) and ultraviolet light to strengthen the cornea to reduce the chance that the disease will get worse.
 Corneal cross-linking is most effective if it can be performed before the cornea has become too irregular in shape or before there is significant vision loss from keratoconus.
 If applied early, cross-linking typically will stabilize or even improve the shape of the cornea, resulting in better visual acuity and an improved ability to wear contact lenses.
-Our doctors are able to determine if you would be a good candidate for this procedure.
+Our doctors are able to determine if you would be a good candidate for this exciting procedure.
 We work closely with corneal surgeons and are able to provide pre- and post-operative care for this procedure.